gouri-panda/AndroidJetPack2020/README.md

 # Plain Ol' Notes 4
-The 4th version of a simple note-taking app for Android
+A simple note-taking app for Android